Argyle Street Railway Substation

 The Argyle Street Railway Substation is a heritage-listed railway electric substation located at Trinity Avenue, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
 It was built in 1932 by Dorman, Long and Co.
 It is also known as Sydney Harbour Bridge Substation.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Manager of New South Wales, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Argyle substation and switchhouse were built as integral parts of the southern approaches to the Sydney Harbour Bridge and part of the overall provision and workings towards the electrification of the Sydney railway system.
 The substation is constructed in a Stripped Classical style which relates to the style used on the approaches to the bridge and carries through the unpainted cement render finish.
 It was completed in 1932.
-The substation was one of 15 built during the period 1926-1932 as part of the electrification of the suburban network.
+The substation was one of 15 built during the period 1926–1932 as part of the electrification of the suburban network.
 Each was built to a standard design and layout, although the Argyle Street substation was externally rendered to match the Sydney Harbour Bridge.
 Of the 15, eight remain in operational use (2009).

 As the suburban railway lines were converted from steam to electric traction, substations, located approximately 8 kilometres apart were required for efficiency in direct current (DC).
 A 1500 volts DC system to power the overhead conductors was adopted for the NSW Railways.

 The building houses transformers originally used to convert the alternating current supplied from the Ultimo Power Station and White Bay Power Station to a direct current that was used for the train and tram tunnels and lighting the bridge.
 The original bridge lighting was installed by New South Wales Government Railways and was supplied to designs by the Department of Public Works.
 The buildings remain relatively intact externally and internally and continue to serve the Harbour Bridge and electric train tunnels.

 The original Reyrolle Bath Oil Motorised Switches were replaced prior to World War II.
 Some time during the 1960s larger transformers from the Prince Alfred substation were transferred to Argyle Street.
-In 1999-2000, these transformers were in turn replaced with larger transformers to cope with increased loads.
+In 1999–2000, these transformers were in turn replaced with larger transformers to cope with increased loads.
 A single (non-functioning) example of the Reyrolle Switch is retained in the Argyle Street switchhouse.